 Research Project Assignment

-The research project accounts for almost one-third of the potential points in this course, so your commitment to accomplish ALL of the requirements of this assignment is essential to your success in this course.
+The research project accounts is an imporant module in this course, so your commitment to accomplish ALL of the requirements of this assignment is essential to your success.
 In order to be successful, you must carefully follow each of the following steps.
+Don't get behind and please don't get overwhelmed.
+Let me know how I can help you.
+Also, don't hesitate to contact our embedded librarian who can also help you with this assignment.

-Step 3.
-Conduct Effective Research: Locate at least SEVEN sources that you have vetted and feel will be helpful in analyzing and then supporting your argument.
-Be sure to research both sides of the issue—your ethos is at stake.
-Most of you are quite comfortable with Google searches and understand the credibility problem inherent in most Internet sources, so most of your secondary research will not be conducted on the Internet.
+Step 2.
+Conduct Effective Research: Locate at least six sources that you have vetted and feel will be helpful in analyzing and then supporting your argument.
+Be sure to research both sides of the issue—your ethos (reputation/credibility) is at stake.
+Most of you are quite comfortable with Google searches and understand the credibility problem inherent in most Internet sources, so most of your secondary research willnot be conducted on the Internet.
 Instead, you must rely on sources you locate in Gil and Galileo to help you better understand your topic and support your argument.
 You will use ALL of these in the Annotated Bibliography Assignment, but you may not choose to use all of them in your final paper.
 Your sources must come from the following types:

-Step 4.
-Prepare an Annotated Bibliography: A bibliography is a list of books, articles, essays, or other sources that you use to support your argument in your research paper.
+Step 3.
+Prepare a Draft Annotated Bibliography (Due 7/1/2014 in Turnitin.com): A bibliography is a list of books, articles, essays, or other sources that you use to support your argument in your research paper.
 An annotated bibliography is a bibliography that contains descriptive or evaluative comments in addition to the MLA citation.
-For each of your SEVEN sources, you must include the following information:
+For each of your SIX sources, you must include the following information:

-Step 6.
-Write Research Paper: Your research paper should be at least 1400 words or approximately 5-6 double-spaced pages, plus a Works Cited page.
+Step 5.
+Draft Research Paper (Due 7/7 by 11:59 p.m. in Turnitin.com): Your research paper should be 5-6 double-spaced pages, plus a Works Cited page.
 Your essay will include an introduction that respectfully acknowledges the opposition, per Rogerian strategy, and a carefully articulated, analytical thesis statement.
 Since this is your paper and not just an accumulation of experts’ opinions, your thoughts and words will dominate your essay.
 Your position will be carefully constructed of your own thinking (with supporting examples and explanation), but will also include the support of outside experts.
 The originality report from turnitin.com should be approximately twenty percent.

 As always, your well-crafted essay will incorporate aspects of the strategies previously studied in English 1101 (description, exemplification, definition, process analysis, compare-contrast, division-classification, argument, persuasion), will be carefully and beautifully written, and will comply with the requirements of MLA.